akarimp/Oceanlyz/README.rst

 ----------------------------

 * Open Python
-* Import ScientiMate package by using "import scientimate as sm"
+* Import OCEANLYZ package by using "import oceanlyz"
-* Create OCEANLYZ object such as “ocn=sm.oceanlyz()” in Python and set/modify its properties based on the dataset and required analysis.
+* Create OCEANLYZ object such as “ocn=oceanlyz.oceanlyz()” in Python and set/modify its properties based on the dataset and required analysis.
 * Run a method as “ocn.runoceanlyz()” in Python to start calculations.